SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-tomcat-opentelemetry.md

 The following are the [Fields](/docs/manage/fields) that will be created as part of the Tomcat App install, if not already present.

+- **`sumo.datasource`**.
+Has a fixed value of **tomcat**.
-- `webengine.cluster.name`.
+- **`deployment.environment`**.
 User configured.
+This is the deployment environment where the Memcache cluster resides.
+For example: dev, prod or qa.
+- **`webengine.cluster.name`**.
+User configured.
 Set a value of the cluster where your Tomcat instance resides.
 This will be tagged along with the data sent to Sumo.
-- `webengine.system`.
+- **`webengine.system`**.
 Has a fixed value of **tomcat**.
-- `sumo.datasource`.
-Has a fixed value of **tomcat**.
+- **`webengine.node.name`**.
+This has value of the FQDN of the machine where OpenTelemetry collector is collecting logs and metrics from.

 ### Prerequisites

+#### For Metric Collection
+JMX receiver collects Tomcat metrics from Tomcat server as part of the OpenTelemetry Collector (OTC).

+  1. Follow the instructions in [JMX - OpenTelemetry's prerequisites section](https://help.sumologic.com/docs/integrations/app-development/opentelemetry/jmx-opentelemetry/#prerequisites) to download the [JMX Metric Gatherer](https://github.com/open-telemetry/opentelemetry-java-contrib/blob/main/jmx-metrics/README.md) used by the [JMX Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/jmxreceiver#details).

+  2. Set the JMX port by setting it as part of JAVA_OPTS for tomcat startup.
+Usually it is set in `/etc/systemd/system/tomcat.service` or `C:\Program Files\apache-tomcat\bin\tomcat.bat` file.

+      ```json
+      JAVA_OPTS="$JAVA_OPTS -Dcom.sun.management.jmxremote -Dcom.sun.management.jmxremote.port=11099 -Dcom.sun.management.jmxremote.authenticate=true -Dcom.sun.management.jmxremote.ssl=false -Dcom.sun.management.jmxremote.password.file=${TOMCAT_CONF_DIR}/jmx.password -Dcom.sun.management.jmxremote.access.file=${TOMCAT_CONF_DIR}/jmx.access"
+      ```

+#### For Log Collection

 The Sumo Logic app for Apache Tomcat uses three types of logs: